ShaunCurtis/MD-To-HTML-Converter/MD/MD/Building a Database Application in Blazor - Part 1.md

 The UI is more radical:

-1. A custom `Component` class is used as the base UI component - `ControlBase` is only used by the out-of-the-box data controls.
+1. A custom `Component` class is used as the base UI component - `ComponentBase` is only used by the out-of-the-box data controls.
 2. Routing is discarded.
 There's a new `ViewManager` that manages the UI.

 ## UI Structure